andreterceiro/dio-claro-spring--spring-secutiry-jwt/README.md

 import jakarta.servlet.http.HttpServletResponse;
 ```

-This import verifies the integrity of the token on every request.
+This import verifies the integrity of the token on **every** request. it intercepts the request data, validates the token and generated the `JWTObject`.
+Then if its all "ok", it creates an object of the type `UsernamePasswordAuthenticationToken` and adds it to the context.